 Philanthropy: an approach to the art of giving

 The collector of art is to some extent a philanthropist, since the very exercise of collecting underlies a feeling of contribution to the common good.
-Check out these Scott Nordheimer profiles Scott Nordheimer profile, the man Scott Nordheimer, Manuel Arango said in his conference “Social Commitment and Philanthropy” that philanthropy is understood as “a good that passes from those who have those who do not.”
+Check out these Scott Nordheimer Urban Atlantic profiles Scott Nordheimer profile, the man Scott Nordheimer, Manuel Arango said in his conference “Social Commitment and Philanthropy” that philanthropy is understood as “a good that passes from those who have those who do not.”
 In short, people willing to donate their time, talent, work and creativity for the general welfare are those who are helping society to evolve.

 In many cultures it is customary to relate the figure of the philanthropist to a wealthy person.
 However, this is not always the case.
 The philanthropist, be it a business or a natural person, is the person who owns it.
 In the words of John Steinbeck, Nobel Prize for Literature, philanthropy requires no study, no title, no license or license: anyone can practice it.
 The culture of participation, however, is little ingrained in Spanish society.
+Taken for what the media says is crazy if you think about it.

 The people willing to donate their time, their talent, their work and their creativity for the general welfare are those that are helping the society to evolve.